 - I bake my whole chicken breasts in a cooking sheet with olive oil for 40 minutes at 450 degrees fahrenheit.
 Throw on some seasoning of your choice and call it a day.
 My favorite is Mrs. Dash because there are so many different varieties.
 You can find a plethora of spices and seasonings at the store.

 - For breakfast, I will pre scramble or hard boil a bunch of eggs so I can have them ready to go in the morning for breakfast.

 - I bake my vegetables in a cooking sheet in olive oil for 40 minutes at 450 degrees.
 This makes them slightly burnt, which I love.
 If you don’t like that burnt flavor, I’d bake for about 30 minutes.

 - My go-to is white rice or protein fortified pasta for carbohydrate.
 Simple, calorie dense, and something I love eating.

-I know you’re probably thinking that this is some pretty boring shit, and you would be correct.
+I know you’re probably thinking that this is some pretty boring stuff, and you would be correct.
 If it’s so boring that you won’t consume it, feel free to add some sauces on top to spruce things up.
 I say this with caution.
 If you get carried away with certain barbecue sauces, teriyaki marinades, or pasta sauces with a lot of sugar, it can add up quick.
-Be conscious about that and go easy on the sauces.
+Be conscious about that and go easy on the sauce.
 I personally like to just add low sodium soy sauce or coconut aminos for flavoring.